SEO, WordPress, and the Search Engines

 WordPress Architecture

-WordPress employs a sound architecture that helps display pages reliably and quickly.
-In the early days of HTML, each content on a web page was displayed through the use of markup tags such as <font face=”arial” color=”red”>Text example</font> to display text in the arial font style with the red text color.
+WordPress employs sound architecture that helps display pages reliably and quickly.
+In the early days of HTML, each content on a web page was displayed through the use of markup tags such as <font face=”arial” color=”red”>Text example</font> to display text in the arial font style with red text color.

 But one of the problems of this approach is that these kinds of markup tags have to be repeated several times to ensure that when those contents are edited in the future, other parts of the remaining contents are not affected.
 For example, if there are 10 paragraphs then the markup tag for font style might have to be written 10 times in each paragraph.
 Though the reliability of this approach will be high, efficiency will decline due to the higher number of tags.
-It means that the browser will take a longer time to process the tags and thus, the page will take longer to load.
+It means that the browser will take longer time to process the tags and thus, the page will take longer to load.

 There is also another problem with the HTML approach.
-If you wish to change the font color from red to grey then you’ll have to go through every tag and edit them individually.
+If you wish to change the font color from red to grey then you’ll have to go through each and every tag and edit them individually.

 On the other hand, WordPress is based entirely on CSS.
-Declarations for every element on a web page can be made either at the head of the page or in an off-page text file called a stylesheet.
+Declarations for every element on a web page can be made either at the head of the page, or in an off-page text file called a stylesheet.
 This will eliminate the need for the repetition of tags as well as makes editing a lot easier.
 This means the page will load quicker and thus will rank better.

 WordPress and Search Engines

 WordPress first began its journey as a blogging/publishing platform.
 Now it has upgraded itself to a full-fledged content management platform.
 And it still has retained its distinguishing feature i.e. its speedy and agile publishing tool.
-WordPress allows you to create content faster than on other platforms and certainly faster than by using HTML tags.
+WordPress allows you to create content faster than in other platforms and certainly more faster than by using HTML tags.

 WordPress Permalinks

-WordPress has proven SEO-supportive plug-ins that only require form field inputs for SEO execution.
+WordPress has proven SEO supportive plug-ins that only require form field inputs for SEO execution.
 And as mentioned above, the WordPress architecture is clean for spiders to crawl.
 For example, you might have visited websites with “messy” filenames and extensions, like lwww.example.com/index.php?page=2 for a home page when it should be as simple as www.example.com.

-With WordPress’ permalink, you can automatically generate the latter URLs, which are not just easy to remember but will also rank better in search engines (refer to Figure 1.2).
+With WordPress’ permalink, you can automatically generate the latter URLs, which is not just easy to remember but will also rank better in search engines (refer to Figure 1.2).
 A permalink is simply a WordPress term that describes the URL for a particular page.
-Permalink gives you descriptive URL strings based on the title of the Page or Post, that search engines can follow with no effort at all.
+Permalink gives you the descriptive URL strings based on the title of Page or Post, that search engines can follow with no effort at all.
 You can also change the URLs manually if it is necessary (refer to Figure 1.3).
 And not just ranking, this permalink also saves you a lot of coding.

 ASK YOURSELF THESE QUESTIONS BEFORE CHOOSING A PLUGIN

 - First off, are you just experimenting?
-Or are you cautiously working on a live site and seeking a specific function?
+Or are you cautiously working in a live site and seeking a specific function?
 You need to keep your objective clearly in mind and protect your live site from crashing due to plugin experiments.

 - Yes, there are thousands of SEO plugins available.
 But this does not mean that you should go out and check all those plugins individually by installing them.
 Instead, what you should be doing is that you need to search for a specific function that you want from your plugin and if you find it, install that plugin.

-- You also need to keep in mind how old or how new the plugin is.
+Figure 1.4: Active Installations, Reviews and Ratings for Jetpack Plugin - You also need to keep in mind how old or how new the plugin is.
 If it was released recently, can you afford to be their experimentation batch?

 - Is the plugin releasing its updates frequently?
-As WordPress is continuously releasing newer and updated versions of itself, other plugins also need to do so to ensure that it runs perfectly without any bugs or errors.
+As the WordPress is continuously releasing newer and updated versions of itself, other plugins also need to do so to ensure that it runs perfectly without any bugs or errors.

-- You would also want to check your existing plugins for specific functions before searching for another plugin to perform that same function.
+- You would also want to check your existing plugins for specific functions before searching another plugin to perform that same function.
 For example, your SEO plugin might already have sitemap.xml and in that case, you don’t need another separate plugin to perform that job.

-- Are you searching for a plugin for a job that you can easily perform without a plugin?
+- Are you searching a plugin for a job that you can easily perform without a plugin?
 For example, you don’t need a separate plugin exclusively to perform SEO of page titles.
 You have other ways to get the result.

 - Are you just working on plugins and losing track of which plugin is used for what purpose?
 Be sure to install new plugins one at a time and also keep track of what was installed when and for what purpose.
 If several people are working on the backend, then this becomes even more important.

-ESSENTIAL SEO TOOLS, PLUGINS, AND WIDGETS FOR WORDPRESS
+ESSENTIAL SEO TOOLS, PLUGINS AND WIDGETS FOR WORDPRESS

 Often the sitemap file is gathered and crawled by the search engines automatically, without your knowledge.
 But when you are optimizing a new website, you want to make sure that you submit a correct sitemap file.
 Once your sitemap is submitted, search engines can regularly crawl it.
 Several WordPress plugins are available which generate and submit such sitemap.xml files.
-Google XML Sitemaps is a plugin that will automatically generate XML sitemaps for better search engine optimization.
-It will ensure that your pages will load quickly and efficiently, which in turn will leave your visitors happy. - Google Analytics: It is a web analytics service offered by Google that helps you to keep track of various web activities of your visitors like session duration, bounce rate, viewers’ location, pages per session, etc. You can integrate your Google Analytics account with your site and keep track of your site visitors.
+Google XML Sitemaps is a plugin which will automatically generate XML sitemaps for better search engine optimization.
+It will ensure that your pages will load quickly and efficiently, which in turn will leave your visitors happy. - Google Analytics: It is a web analytics service offered by Google which helps you to keep track of various web activities of your visitors like session duration, bounce rate, viewers’ location, pages per session, etc. You can integrate your Google Analytics account with your site and keep track of your site visitors.
 It helps you to make new strategies according to the report.
-For example, if most of your visitors are from the Kathmandu area then you can target the ads to that area in the future.
+For example, if most of your visitors are from Kathmandu area then you can target the ads to that area in the future.

 - Social Sharing Widgets: You might also want to direct your website visitors to your social media accounts.
 There are plugins available for this purpose as well.
 Major plugins include Sociable, AddToAny, SocialShare, and ShareThis.
 Incorporating some of these social functions in your website is very crucial to SEO in the modern context.
 With a good social media strategy, you can achieve backlinks as well as traffic.
-Visitors can leave positive comments or reviews on your social sites which aids SEO results.
+Visitors can leave positive comments or reviews in your social sites which aids SEO results.

 Courtesy: Trilogy Digital Pathshala – Best SEO Training in Nepal